 Being involved in an accident that causes an injury or property damage is a terrifying experience.
 In the moment, you may panic and decide to leave the scene.
 In these stressful situations, it is easy to let your instincts get the best of you.
 In Florida, hit and run crimes are punished harshly, with sentences including huge fines and time spent in prison.
 If you have been charged with this criminal traffic offense, you are likely worried about these consequences.
 Sarasota hit and run lawyer Erika Valcarcel understands how a moment of panic can result in bad decisions.
 Attorney Valcarcel has spent time as both a prosecutor and a defender and knows how to anticipate the prosecution’s strategy in order to craft a winning defense.

-Hit and Run as a Crime
+Florida Hit and Run Laws

 According to Florida Statute 316.061, hit and run, otherwise known as leaving the scene of the accident, is defined as driving away from an accident that involves the damage of property.
 In many scenarios, the owner of the damaged property is nowhere to be found.
 Unfortunately, this is irrelevant, as Florida law requires that the perpetrator of the crime attempt to locate the owner.
 If the owner is absent from the scene, the driver is required to leave their contact information in plain view.
 Overall, hit and run cases involve the following elements: